 Like us on Facebook!

 New ScholarshipThe interests of the core faculty reflect many of the defining concerns of the Program in Race, Law & History.
-We are historians of race in the United States and Latin America, of law and the transformation of the state, of citizenship and claims-making, of Atlantic world slavery, and of race and visual culture.
+We are historians of race in the United States and Latin America, of law and the transformation of the state, of citizenship and claims-making, and of Atlantic world slavery.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 Regents of the